New Lactation Accommodation Rules for 2020

 Today, the law states that an employer must provide a reasonable amount of break time to allow employees to express breast milk.
 The break time, if possible, should run concurrently with any break time already provided to the employee.
 In other words, if possible non-exempt (hourly) employees will use their rest breaks.
 Under SB 142, the law specifies that the break time must be provided each time the employee has a need to express milk.
 Break time that does not run concurrently with authorized rest time is unpaid.

 SB 142 requires an employer to have a policy on lactation accommodation.
-The policy must be distributed to all new employees at the time of hire and also when an employee inquiries about or requests parental leave.
+The policy must be distributed to all new employees at the time of hire and also when an employee inquires about or requests parental leave.
 The policy must provide:

 - A statement about an employee’s right to request lactation accommodation